eClair191/Select-Overlapping-Duplicates/README.md

 - Identifying overlapping objects from different sources
 - Quality control for asset libraries

-## Requirements

-- Blender 4.5.0 or higher
-- Works only with mesh objects (cameras, lights, empties are skipped)

 ## Console Output

 The addon provides detailed terminal output: